sajidsolo/TWS-Scripts/README.md

 Can be Found in Releases

 # Leaderstats
 This Lua script is required and without it the main script will not work.
+So think its more of a *API* or a *Core* which allow the main script to work.
 The leaderstats script adds a leaderboard and also a data store service which saves players time spent on the game.